Albert G. Porter: Congressman

 He served in the United States House of Representatives until 1863, having been reelected once.
 As a congressman during the American Civil War, he supported much of the wartime legislation.
 His primary contribution was his own investigation of the railroads, which had accepted numerous land grants from the government during the war and the years leading up to it.
 He calculated the value of the transactions, and balanced it again the amount the railroads were demanding for payment for shipping men and munitions, saving the at time cash-strapped government several million dollars.
 He was nominated a third time to run for Congress in 1862, but declined primarily because of the position's poor salary and his need to replenish his savings.

 He returned to Indianapolis, where he became head of one of the state's leading law firms; his most famous partner was future United States President Benjamin Harrison.
-He took on several high-profile cases, including the Ex parte Milligan case, which ended before the United States Supreme Court, who ruled that Lambdin P. Milligan, who had been arrested during the war for subversive activities, and tried and convicted by a military tribunal, should be released as the tribunal had no authority to prosecute so long as the civil courts were still in operation.
+He took on several high-profile cases, including the Ex parte Milligan case, which ended before the United States Supreme Court, who ruled that Lambdin P. Milligan, who had been arrested during the war for subversive activities and tried and convicted by a military tribunal, should be released because the tribunal had no authority to prosecute so long as the civil courts were still in operation.

 He was nominated as a Republican candidate to run for governor in 1876, but he declined.
 In 1878, Porter was appointed by President Rutherford B. Hayes as Comptroller of the United States Treasury.
-As Comptroller he oversaw the settlement of numerous treasury disputes dating back to the Civil War.
-In 1880, while Porter was still in Washington, his party again nominated him to run for Governor, without his knowledge.
+As comptroller he oversaw the settlement of numerous treasury disputes dating back to the Civil War.
+In 1880, while Porter was still in Washington, his party again nominated him to run for governor, without his knowledge.
 By the time he received word, his party was already printing campaign posters and the party leaders were able to convince him to run for the good of the party.
 He reluctantly accepted, and returned to Indianapolis.